Ä¢¹½ÊÓÆµ

 One downside of living in Hillrose, however, is that residents on average have to contend with a long commute, spending on average 30.22 minutes every day commuting to work.

-As is often the case in a small town, Hillrose doesn't have a public transportation system that people use for their commute.
+Hillrose is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Hillrose overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Hillrose, 21.69% have at least a bachelor's degree.
+The education level of Hillrose citizens is a little higher than the average for US cities and towns: 21.69% of adults in Hillrose have at least a bachelor's degree.

 The per capita income in Hillrose in 2022 was $34,953, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $139,812 for a family of four.
 However, Hillrose contains both very wealthy and poor people as well.